Same-Day Appointments Available Call (605) 376-2130

 No tools

-A rim that is noticeably hotter than the other three tells you exactly which corner has a dragging brake.
-That's your suspect.
-Every other test from here gets focused on that wheel.
+A rim that is noticeably hotter than the rest tells you exactly which corner has the dragging brake.
+All your remaining tests get focused on that wheel.

 1